-Carl developed and directed sketches for the pilot episodes of NBC’s Live on Tape and was an original staff writer and actor for the MTV show Mouth to Mouth and for The VH1 Eggman.
+Carl developed and directed sketches for the pilot episodes of NBC’s Live on Tape and was an original staff writer and actor for the MTV show Mouth to Mouth and for VH1’s Eggman.

-In other acting venues, Carl has performed in Eric Bogosian’s play Talk Radio at the Public Theater, and in Oliver Stone’s movie version of the play, as the character Glen.
+In other acting venues, Carl has performed in Eric Bogosian’s play Talk Radio at the Public Theater and in Oliver Stone’s movie version as the character Glen.

 In addition to commercials and voice-overs, his voice has been heard on National Public Radio, on As the World Turns, and on ABC’s Olympic coverage, dubbing foreign athletes.

 Carl is a 3-time Manhattan Monologue Slam champion.
 He has written two full-length musicals, “Depressed, Depressed!” and “Date of a Lifetime” (Winner: Excellence in Writing – Lyrics, New York Musical Theater Festival).
 His cartoons have appeared in The New Yorker.